 [Public Health Reports (PDF)]

-This scatter plot, from Miller, Moore, Richards, and McKaig (PDF: 1MB / 6 pages), shows the correlation between survey responses and screening queries for an assessment of local public health performance.
+This scatter plot, from Miller, Moore, Richards, and McKaig (PDF), shows the correlation between survey responses and screening queries for an assessment of local public health performance.

 Why Some Cities are Healthier than Others [The Atlantic Cities]